The State of Finance: Global Financial Trends For 2021

 However, there have still been generous stimulus packages all over Europe.
-The European commission’s long term budget and the NextGenerationEU was confirmed on the 17th of December 2020.
+The European commission’s long-term budget and the NextGenerationEU were confirmed on the 17th of December 2020.

 Growing unemployment in Europe

-Due to this government provided relief, unemployment rates didn’t skyrocket as much as many expected them to in 2020.
+Due to this government-provided relief, unemployment rates didn’t skyrocket as much as many expected in 2020.

-Out of Europe’s five largest economies, France, the UK, Italy and Spain, all experienced an increase in unemployment, with Spain at the most worrying level of 20.8%.
-Germany, however, continues to keep the lowest unemployment rate out of the five and actually saw a drop in 2020 to just 0.3%.
+Of Europe’s five largest economies, France, the UK, Italy, and Spain experienced an increase in unemployment, with Spain at the most worrying level of 20.8%.
+However, Germany continues to keep the lowest unemployment rate out of the five and saw a drop in 2020 to just 0.3%.

-Although this seems relatively positive, analysts suggest everything is being temporarily propped up by furlough and other government support schemes, and that we will see the real results in late 2021 and beyond.
+Although this seems relatively positive, analysts suggest everything is being temporarily propped up by furlough and other government support schemes and that we will see the actual results in late 2021 and beyond.

-This prediction is in line with the graph below which shows how unemployment rises in the EU the moment lockdowns began to occur in February 2020.
+This prediction aligns with the graph below, showing how unemployment rose in the EU when lockdowns began in February 2020.

 Stock markets and currencies

-The Federal Reserve assured markets that interest rates will remain unchanged and S&P 500 and Dow are at their highest since the lows of March 2020, making things look remarkably positive.
+The Federal Reserve assured markets that interest rates would remain unchanged, and S&P 500 and Dow are at their highest since the lows of March 2020, making things look remarkably positive.